For the Parents of Struggling Young Adults

 Participants learn to set and meet goals, persevere and realize that anxieties about the past and future don’t have to prevent them from experiencing joy today and discovering a life worth living.

-Your son/daughter will learn competencies at life skills, how to organize their time and address tasks whether for school or work.
+Your child will learn competencies at life skills, how to organize their time and address tasks whether for school or work.
 They will learn to find new interests, hobbies, and opportunities to help others, and to uncover and pursue their passions.

 This is the process that makes Dialectical Behavior Therapy (DBT) stick: OPI Intensive teaches participants how to apply DBT to their real life so they can begin to move forward and become independent.